 Consider Where You Will Ride Your Scooter to Choose

 Keep this in the back of your mind, but your speed is the biggest factor that YOU CAN CONTROL in regards to avoiding accidents on your scooter as long as your scooter has the power to do so.
-You need to keep pace with the flow of traffic.
-I don’t care if the speed limit of the road is 45.
-Getting squished by a driver going 60 mph like every other vehicle except you is a recipe for disaster, so take this seriously!
-Hello, drivers that text…
+You need to keep pace with the flow of traffic even it is just to get out of the way & find another route that fits your scooter capabilities!

 If you hope to get on a freeway, you’ll be looking for 250+cc.
 Check out the best scooters for highway riding here.

-Check out the video below to learn from my giant mistake when I was shopping for my first scooter.
+Check out the video below to learn from my giant mistake when I was shopping to buy a scooter.

 - 2-strokes will have more power when you’re accelerating and feel more powerful